leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 3. Make it your own:

-   Don't try to execute all the DevOps Principles & their Practices perfectly, some things can be dropped out for now.
-As once pretty famous CEO said: *"In order to become a Butterfly the creature must to go through thee cattle pillar form first"*
+   Don't try to execute all the DevOps Principles & their Practices perfectly at first, some things can be dropped out for now.
+As once pretty famous CEO said: *"In order to become a Butterfly the creature must to go through the cattle pillar form first"*

 4. Lead by example:

-   Always question your decisions against 3 Ways.
+   Always question your decisions against ["3 Ways"](https://ldhq.io/glossary/#devops-principles){:target="_blank"}.
 Note, it is absolutely fine to deviate from it for substantial quick Business win, given your solution is registered as Tech Debt afterwards

 5. Practice patience: Rome wasn't built right away